 Wetlands & Water Resources

-WEST scientists use sub-meter global positioning systems (GPS) to record size and location of wetland and water features.
-GPS data are incorporated into GIS maps, which can be used to conduct geospatial analysis and other statistical modeling associated with wetlands or other variables of interest across the landscape.
+WEST uses state-of-the-art equipment and methods to achieve the best results for our clients.
+WEST scientists use sub-meter global positioning systems (GPS) in the field to record size and location of wetland and water features.
+We utilize GPS data to generate geographic information system maps, which are analyzed with geospatial analysis and other statistical modeling associated with wetlands or other variables of interest across the landscape.

 Areas of Expertise

 - Section 404 Clean Water Act Permitting

 - Species Specific Surveys

 - Water Quality Monitoring